Neon-Sea/NeonQOL/README.md

 ```

 ## DisableRegrowthConfigs
-If using the `Func<bool>` argument from the above call is not sufficient and/or you need to outright disable any of the three added features from this mod for compatibility or balancing reasons, you can do so with this mod call
+If the `Func<bool>` arguments from the above call are not sufficient and/or you need to outright disable any of the three added features from this mod for compatibility or balancing reasons, you can do so with this mod call

 Example: `NeonQOL.Call("DisableRegrowthConfigs", Mod, true, false, false);`